andrewtchin/ansible-common/README.md

 Runs bootstrap and OS specific playbooks.
 Installs dotfiles.

-WARNING: This installs an authorized_keys file from dotfiles.
+WARNING: This installs an authorized_keys file from dotfiles and starts sshd.
 Replace dotfiles with your own.

 #### Ubuntu